 Full payment is due prior to the workshop.
 An invoice will be sent to you containing our full bank details including BIC and IBAN.
 Your payment should always include the invoice number as well as the name of your company and the delegate name.

-Payment by credit card is available for attendees from countries outside the IBAN region.
-This is not an automated process via our website but requires a manual transaction by phone or Skype.
-For Credit Card payment please contact our office by e-mail or through our contact form mentioning your phone number to obtain your credit card information.
-Never mention your credit card details in our registration form, contact form or in e-mail messages.
+Payment by credit card is also available.
+Please mention this in the Comment-field upon registration and find further instructions for credit card payment on our customer service page.